koalaman/shellcheck/README.md

 ## Compiling from source

-This sections describes how to build ShellCheck from a source directory.
+This section describes how to build ShellCheck from a source directory.
 ShellCheck is written in Haskell and requires 2GB of RAM to compile.

 #### Installing Cabal